Debangi2004/WeatherDashboard/README.md

 ## Deployment

-This app can be easily deployed to platforms like Vercel, Netlify, or GitHub Pages.
-Make sure to:
+This app has be easily deployed on Vercel.

-1. Set up your environment variables for the API key
-2. Configure build settings according to the platform
-3. Deploy!